 Location: Tate Hall Museum, second floor

-John Garstang was Professor of Archaeology at the University of Liverpool from 1907 - 1941 and he was responsible for re-discovering the forgotten ancient Hittite civilisation when he was excavating in south east Turkey between 1908 and 1911.
+`John Garstang and the Discovery of the Hittite World’ displayed original artefacts excavated by the Liverpool archaeologist during his excavations and travels in Turkey at the turn of the last century.
+John Garstang, the first Professor of Archaeology at the University of Liverpool from 1907 to 1941, was responsible for re-discovering the virtually forgotten ancient Hittite civilisation when he was excavating in south east Turkey between 1908 and 1911.

 The Hittites were an important ancient people who lived in the region which is now modern Turkey and Northern Syria.
 The Hittite empire was the chief power and cultural force in Western Asia and flourished from 1600 to 1200 B.C.
 The Hittites are named in the Bible as a great military force, but are best known for having fought the world’s largest chariot battle with the Egyptians after which they signed the world’s first ever peace treaty.
 The Hittites are thought to have been the first civilisation to smelt iron and were experts at crafting weapons.

 Leonie Sedman, curator of the exhibition, said: “This exhibition showcases the pioneering work of Liverpool archaeologist, John Garstang.
 It will give visitors an insight into his discoveries, the importance of the Hittite civilisation and a taste of what life would have been like on an archaeological excavation in Turkey in the early 1900s.”

 Dr Alan Greaves, from the School of Archaeology, Classics and Egyptology, and project leader for the exhibition said: “Many great civilisations bloomed in the ancient Near East and there was a sophisticated culture of diplomacy between them.
 However, the Hittites had been almost completely forgotten until the work of John Garstang.”